FSLIC Resolution Fund Balance Sheet at December 31 Dollars in Thousands

 The RTC Completion Act of 1993 (RTC Completion Act) terminated the RTC as of December 31, 1995.
 All remaining assets and liabilities of the RTC were transferred to the FRF on January 1, 1996.
 Today, the FRF consists of two distinct pools of assets and liabilities: one composed of the assets and liabilities of the FSLIC transferred to the FRF upon the dissolution of the FSLIC (FRF-FSLIC), and the other composed of the RTC assets and liabilities (FRF-RTC).
 The assets of one pool are not available to satisfy obligations of the other.

-Pursuant to the Federal Deposit Insurance Reform Act of 2005, the Bank Insurance Fund and the Savings Association Insurance Fund were merged into a new fund, the Deposit Insurance Fund (DIF).
-The FDIC is the administrator of the FRF and the DIF.
+The FDIC is the administrator of the FRF and the Deposit Insurance Fund.
 These funds are maintained separately to carry out their respective mandates.

 Operations/Dissolution of the FRF

 The FRF will continue operations until all of its assets are sold or otherwise liquidated and all of its liabilities are satisfied.
 Any funds remaining in the FRF-FSLIC will be paid to the U.S. Treasury.
 Any remaining funds of the FRF-RTC will be distributed to the REFCORP to pay the interest on the REFCORP bonds.
 In addition, the FRF-FSLIC has available until expended $602.2 million in appropriations to facilitate, if required, efforts to wind up the resolution activity of the FRF-FSLIC.